 Most babies do not need to be burped at night.
 They suck much slower and swallow less air.
 Ensure that

 You can simply lay him over your hip as your lie on your side to coax burping.
-In this way, you can avoid walking and sitting for longer periods waiting for your little one’s burp.
+In this way, you can avoid walking and sitting for long periods waiting for your little one’s burp.

-A baby whose gastric juices come to her mouth from the stomach is said to have a reflux, a condition when her esophageal sphincter is not working properly.
+A baby whose gastric juices come to her mouth from the stomach is said to have reflux, a condition when her esophageal sphincter is not working properly.
 This would cause the baby to spit up after feedings.
-This can also result in a vomit once in a while, but is not a cause to worry.
+This can also result in a vomit once in a while but is not a cause to worry.

 You must have felt your baby hiccuping while she was in your womb.
 After birth too, babies tend to hiccup, and it is commonly thought to be a sign of digestion.
 However, scientifically, hiccups are repetitive contractions of the diaphragm.

-If Burping, Hiccups, And Spitting in Babies occur during a feeding, change his position, try making him burp and relax him down.
+If Burping, Hiccups, And Spitting in Babies occur during a feeding, change his position, try making him burp, and relax him down.
 You could wait until the hiccups are gone to resume feeding or you could resume feeding if the hiccups do not start- feeding may just stop them.

-Spitting in infants can occur due to many reasons – burping, drooling or simple if the baby has eaten more than his little stomach can hold.
+Spitting in infants can occur due to many reasons – burping, drooling, or simple if the baby has eaten more than his little stomach can hold.
 It could be messy, but is usually not a cause to be worried or concerned.
 By the time a baby learns to sit, he is most likely past the spitting age.

 Spitting and vomiting are two different things.
 Spitting usually goes on without causing any disturbance or discomfort to the baby, but when the baby vomits, it is out of force and could leave your baby uncomfortable and in distress.
 If your baby vomits on a regular basis (one or more times a day) or if you notice blood or a bright green color in your baby’s vomit, consult your pediatrician.